HaxeFlixel/flixel-docs/documentation/04_tutorials/06-part-v-tiles-maps-and-collisions.html.md

 1. Go to [http://www.ogmoeditor.com](http://www.ogmoeditor.com/) to download and install it, then launch the editor.

+	In case you can't install Ogmo Editor on your computer, you can directly use [this sample file](https://raw.githubusercontent.com/HaxeFlixel/flixel-demos/1.1.2/Tutorials/TurnBasedRPG/assets/data/room-001.oel) and go to step 8.

 2. Go to Project > New Project and name your project whatever you want.
 I would save it under assets/data.

 3. Next, you need to define your project's settings.
 Go through each tab, one-by-one, and set it up to look like the following: